 - Prince’s Trust Level 1 Award in Exploring Enterprise

-- Introduction to Fiction Editing by SfEP
+- Introduction to Fiction Editing by SfEP (now CIEP)

 I started the beginning of the year learning about MS Word macros that could help me edit my own writing and speed up processes in editing and proofreading.